Sarah Todd: Personal life

 Todd was in a relationship with Devinder Garcha.
 They had a son together in 2011.
 She and Garcha became engaged in 2013 but subsequently broke up.

-In June 2025 it was confirmed that Todd and fellow MasterChef Australia: Back To Win contestant Declan Cleary are partners.
-In an announcement post on Facebook, Sarah announced that she was pregnant.
+In June 2025 it was confirmed that Todd and fellow MasterChef Australia: Back To Win contestant Declan Cleary had become partners after meeting on the show.
+In an announcement post on Facebook, Todd announced that she was pregnant.
+She gave birth to twin girls, Claudia and Charlotte, in December 2025.